bioboot/bimm143_fall18/README.md

 # bimm143_fall18
-My class repo for bimm143 at UCSD
+My class repository for BIMM-143 (Introduction to Bioinformatics) at UCSD.